Pilots say they spotted UFOs while flying over Arizona

 A second sighting

-Minutes later, the FAA controller alerted an American Airlines that was flying in the area, according to the recording released by the FAA.
+Minutes later, the FAA controller alerted an American Airlines plane that was flying in the area, according to the recording released by the FAA.

 "American 1095, uh, let me know if, uh, you anything pass over you here in the next, uh, 15 miles," an air traffic controller said.